Frequently Asked Questions

 Refunds are limited to the bEQ registration fee only.
 Refunds will only be considered if registrants are unable to upload completed bEQ In Operation Workbooks to www.buildingenergyquotient.org due to file format or website compatibility issues.
 Refunds will not be made if registrants disagree with the assigned rating, disagree with the review of the In Operation assessment, pertain to the work of the certified Building Energy Assessment Professional, the length of time that is required by ASHRAE to process a submission, or failure to put into practice any or all of the recommendations provided by bEQ.
 Refund consideration for other reasons should be submitted in writing via email to email@example.com

-I am scheduled to take the BEAP exam next week.
+I am scheduled to take the BEAP or BEMP exam next week.
 How soon can I submit buildings for the bEQ?